NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-viem.md

    ::::

-3. Run `npx hardhat init` and select the _Create a TypeScript project (with viem)_ option.
+3. Run `npx hardhat init` and select the _Create a TypeScript project (with Viem)_ option.

-   **Note:** you might want to pin viem-related dependencies because viem does not strictly follow semantic versioning for type changes.
+   **Note:** you might want to pin Viem-related dependencies because Viem does not strictly follow semantic versioning for type changes.
 You can read more [here](#managing-types-and-version-stability).

 ## Quick Start